Botanical garden: Temperate

-South Africa has ten national level botanical gardens all of which are overseen by the South African National Biodiversity Institute (SANBI).

-The oldest botanical garden in South Africa is the Durban Botanic Gardens which has been located on the same site since 1851.
-The Kirstenbosch National Botanical Garden is the most famous and developed garden in the country, established in 1913 on a site dating to 1848 and covering a 36 hectare area with an additional 528 hectares of mountainside wilderness that form part of the garden.
-Stellenbosch University Botanical Garden is the oldest university botanical garden in South Africa, and was established in 1922.
-Other botanical gardens in country include the Walter Sisulu National Botanical Garden, Harold Porter National Botanical Gardens and Karoo Desert National Botanical Garden.
-Some smaller gardens and parks that verge on being a botanical garden includes the Arderne Gardens in Cape Town founded in 1845.
+South Africa has 10 national-level botanical gardens, all overseen by the South African National Biodiversity Institute.
+The oldest in South Africa is the 1851 Durban Botanic Gardens.
+The Kirstenbosch National Botanical Garden is the most famous and developed garden in the country, established in 1913, on a site dating to 1848.
+It covers 36 hectares, with an additional 528 hectares of mountainside wilderness forming part of the garden.
+Stellenbosch University Botanical Garden is South Africa's oldest university botanical garden; it was established in 1922.
+Also in the country is the Karoo Desert National Botanical Garden, founded in 1921 and relocated in 1945.
+Elsewhere in Africa, Orman Garden at Giza in Egypt was founded in 1875.